oslabs-beta/kaptn/README.md

 ## Updates

-Version 2.0.1 -
+Version 3.0.0 -

-- Adds interactive, expandable visx graphs for pods' and nodes' historical cpu and memory usage.

-- Adds variable refresh rate.
+- Cluster Metrics overhaul, now with in-app visualizer replacing external browser, as well as automatic port-forwarding,auto-login to Grafana, and more.

+- Krane now offers Prometheus graphs and stats (when available) to offer altenratives stats in Krane.

+- Krane stats now refresh from within the Detail View.

+- Krane Node and Pod stats persistence, so data from previous sessions (up to 7 days) can be viewed (when available).

-- Adds various other bugs fixes and additions including: Fixes bug with user directory in CLI
+- Adds various other bugs, usability fixes and additions, including: Fixed various Krane bugs and crashes, Fixed memory leaks causing the app to crash after long sessions, and much more.

 For details on all previous updates and releases, please see the [CHANGELOG](https://github.com/oslabs-beta/kaptn/blob/main/CHANGELOG.md), or [Releases](https://github.com/oslabs-beta/kaptn/releases) page.